Today, many men and women work in the same field, but that doesn’t mean they get the same pay.

 Relying on the employers to take notice of their hard work or on the male co-workers’ generosity to give them what they deserve are not the answers.

-It is time for women to speak up and stand up for the effort they put in their work, so that the presumption that women will continue to be paid less than men for the next 117 years remains just that – a presumption.
+It is time for women to speak up and stand up for the effort they put into their work, so that the presumption that women will continue to be paid less than men for the next 117 years remains just that – a presumption.